steven851007/ios-lead-essentials-image-comments-challenge-public/README.md

 8) Write tests to validate your implementation, including unit, integration, and snapshot tests (aim to write the test first!).

+	- ⚠️ Important: ***Different simulators may generate slightly different snapshots (even if they look the same!).*** So you must run the snapshot tests using the exact same simulator used to take the snapshots:

+		- Use *precisely* the 'iPhone 13 - iOS 15.0' simulator.

+	- Do not change any existing snapshot.
+They're there to validate your implementation.

 9) Follow the specs below and test-drive this feature from scratch: